Ethiopian PM replaces top officials as conflict in Tigray region escalates | Law-Order

 Ethiopian PM replaces top officials as conflict in Tigray region escalates

-Ethiopia's Prime Minister Abiy Ahmed replaced his army chief, the head of intelligence and the foreign minister on Sunday as the military continued a five-day-old offensive in the restive Tigray region with a new round of airstrikes.
-Abiy gave no reasons for the personnel changes, which come as pursues a military campaign against the Tigray People's Liberation Front (TPLF), a powerful ethnic faction that led the ruling coalition for decades until Abiy took office in 2018.
+Ethiopia's Prime Minister Abiy Ahmed replaced his army chief, the head of intelligence, and the foreign minister on Sunday as the military continued a five-day old offensive in the restive Tigray region with a new round of airstrikes.
+Abiy gave no reasons for the personnel changes, which come as he pursues a military campaign against the Tigray People's Liberation Front (TPLF), a powerful ethnic faction that led the ruling coalition for decades until Abiy took office in 2018.

+The president of the Tigray region, Debretsion Gebremichael, who is also chairman of TPLF, told Reuters that TPLF would keep on defending itself until federal authorities agree to negotiate.
+Abiy's office announced that Deputy Prime Minister Demeke Mekonnen had been appointed foreign minister, while deputy army chief Birhanu Jula was promoted to army chief of staff.

 - READ MORE ON: